 Solution

-The seemingly magic behavior of the tiles tell us a lot about how magnets A-H must be oriented.
-Because they are impervious to rotations, the orientations of A, C, E, and G are the same, as are B, D, F, and H. This symmetry means we can focus on the interactions on one side.
-How are A and B oriented?
+The seemingly magic behavior of the tiles tells us a lot about how magnets A-H must be oriented.
+Because they’re impervious to rotations, magnets A, C, E, and G must have the same orientation, as must B, D, F, and H. This means we can focus on the orientations of one side.

-Imagine we stack two tiles so that A is atop A and B is atop B. This is an attractive interaction so it must place N with S. This rules out horizontal arrangements for the magnets.
+Imagine we stack two tiles so that A is atop A and B is atop B. This is an attractive arrangement and so must place N with S. This rules out horizontal orientations.
 Suppose magnet A was arranged with S on the left and N on the right.
-Then A on the bottom would have to have the opposite arrangement to A on top, a contradiction.
+Then magnet A on the bottom would need to have the opposite arrangement to A on top, a contradiction.

 Orientation

-So, the orientation of the magnets must be vertical.
-Suppose we arrange A so that N points up and S down.
-Now, since the interaction is unchanged when we flip one of them, magnet B must have the opposite orientation to magnet A. Putting it altogether, each tiles’ magnets are arranged like so:
+So, the magnets must be vertically oriented.
+Suppose we orient magnet A so that N points up and S down.
+Since the interaction is unchanged when we flip one of the tiles, magnet B must have the opposite orientation to magnet A.

 Stable attachments